CodeLifeOrg/codelife/.github/CONTRIBUTING.md

 on the web, it's often styled as a heading, and in emails, it's typically used as the subject.
 As such, you should specify a "type" and a "subject".
 The type must be lowercase and one of: chore, ci, docs, feat, fix, test.
-For the subject you'll need capitalize it and omit any trailing punctuation.
+For the subject you'll need to capitalize it and omit any trailing punctuation.
 Aim for about 50 characters, give or take, otherwise it may be painfully truncated in some contexts.
 Write it, along with the rest of your message, in the present tense and